 Lists 187 Canadian First World War pilots granted the designation of "Ace".
 Includes biographical information, medals, victories, and more

-Newfoundland Great War Heritage Project
+The Newfoundland Regiment and Great War

 History of the Canadian Expeditionary Force